sathwik0404/Zomato-Restaurant-ML-Project/README.md

 # 🍽️ Zomato Restaurant Clustering and Sentiment Analysis

-This project explores unsupervised machine learning techniques for clustering restaurants based on metadata and analyzing user review sentiments.
+This project is all about using machine learning to group similar Zomato restaurants together and understand what people are saying in their reviews.
+We used clustering to find patterns in restaurant data, and sentiment analysis to check if reviews are positive or negative.

 ## 📂 Dataset
 - `Zomato Restaurant Metadata.csv`